Why a Tripod Ladder Is Safer Than a Standard Ladder (Best for Uneven Ground)

 Hedge cutting often involves uneven ground, long reach, and repetitive movement.

-A tripod ladder provides a wider, more stable base, making it a safe ladder for hedge cutting in both domestic and professional settings.
+A tripod ladder provides a wider, more stable base, making it a ladder well suited to hedge cutting in both domestic and professional settings.

 This is particularly important when working along sloped gardens or soft lawns, where standard ladders can feel unstable.